ELIFE-ASU/PyInform/docs/source/timeseries.rst

 The following measures use one of two conventions.
-The measures of information dynamics (e.g. :ref:`active-information`, :ref:`entropy-rate` and :ref:`transfer-entropy`) take as an argument the **base of the state** and use that as the logarithm of the logarithm.
+The measures of information dynamics (e.g. :ref:`active-information`, :ref:`entropy-rate` and :ref:`transfer-entropy`) take as an argument the **base of the state** and use that as the base of the logarithm.
 The result is that the time-averaged values of those measures are in the unit range.
 An exception to this rule is the block entropy.
 It two uses this convention, but its value will not be in the unit range unless the block size :math:`k` is 1 or the specified base is :math:`2^k` (or you could just divide by :math:`k`).
 The second convention is to take both the base of the time series and the base of the logarithm.
 This is about as unambiguous as it gets.
 This approach is used for the measures that do not make explicit use of a history length (or block size), e.g.
 :ref:`mutual-information`, :ref:`conditional-entropy`, etc...

 Coming releases may revise the handling of the bases, but until then each